 Bacon Wrapped Asparagus can be perfectly oven cooked and served up as a tasty side dish to dinner or breakfast.

 This easy recipe shows the necessary tips on how to get tender asparagus wrapped in crispy bacon.
 Only a few ingredients are needed to make asparagus wrapped in bacon, and perfect results will follow!
+This is one of my favorite side dish recipes that will always impress, along with my Balsamic Roasted Mushrooms and my Cheesy Spinach Artichoke Bites.

 BACON WRAPPED ASPARAGUS